CleitonPaes/PingTest/README.md

 # PingTest

+## Intro

-Simple tool to test ping with statistics.
+Simple tool to test ping with statistics. </p>

 This project is part of PingFast for a more complete and revised version with a friendlier interface please check pingfast.com.br